rameshkumart05/recommender-system-streamlit/README.md

-# 4Geeks datacience project boilerplate
+# 4Geeks data science project boilerplate

 Minimal Python 3.11 repository for 4Geeks data science assignments.
 Several usefull Python packages and VSCode extensions are installed on Codespace boot-up.
 Directories for models and data are created within the Codespace but excluded from tracking.